Princepines-Programming-Group/valentines/README.md

 # Valentines
-An Anti-valentines JS webpage which spams notifications every february 14 hehe
+An Anti-valentines JS webpage which spams notifications when click the button hehe